columbia/VIA/README.md

 MySQL         | `sudo systemctl start mysql.service`
 Redis         | `sudo systemctl start redis-server.service`

-You can use `systemctl status redis-server.service` to see if the server is up.
+You can use `systemctl status service-name` to see if the server is up.

 You don't need any service for Hackbench or Kernbench.